dawn-boy/simple-webdevs/README.md

   - with Release date and Media type

 ## The Future
 Right now, It's not much.
 The App is minimal but it helped me solidify the basics of React.
-As I said, this is just an early attempt of something better in the future, with more features and a batter UI!
+As I said, this is just an early attempt of something better in the future, with more features and a better UI!

 ## Improvements
 This I'd like to do better